boscojwho/JOTTextCounter/README.md

 Example
 ==============
-See Demo App to see JOTTextCounter in action, and how to set it up in code.
+Download and run project to see JOTTextCounter in action, and how to set it up in code.

 Setup
 ==============